Oliver-Piorun/koala_chess/README.md

 #

-**Attention:** This game is currently in development :construction:
+**Attention:** This game is currently not in development :construction:

+Maybe it will turn into a "Rust 2D Rendering Proof-of-Concept (PoC)", as my interests have shifted a bit in the last months and the implemented technical part was the most exciting.
+We will see!

-Feel free to build it from source until a playable version is being released! :blush:
+Anyway, feel free to build it from source until release versions are published! :blush:

 ## :desktop_computer: Supported platforms

 - Windows (OpenGL ES 3.2)
 - Linux/X11 (OpenGL ES 3.2)

 ## :zap: Getting started

 ### Step by step

 - Get [Rust](https://www.rust-lang.org/tools/install) (nightly)
 - Clone the repository
 - Navigate to the cloned repository